Boereck/odesign-designer/README.md

 ## Installation

+The simplest way to use the editor is to simply clone this repository and import the project to your workspace.
+Then you are already able to use the editor, since Sirius editors are interpreted they can be used in the same workspace where they are defined.

+Alternatively you can do a propper installation via an update site.
 Currently there is no hosted update site, so the project has to be [built](#build) first.
 The resulting update site in XYZ can be installed via the "Help -> Install New Software" main menu dialogue.
 In most operating systems the easiest way is to drop the zipped update site from the file navigator on the dialogue.